Best Golf Push Carts Reviewed & Rated for Quality

 8. Tangkula Swivel 3

-One common complaint about push carts is that when you're through using them, and you fold them up and put them away, the wheels still roll.
-So that means if you toss one those push carts in the trunk of your car, any bump you hit might cause it to shift this way and that.
-With this push cart by Tangkula, all you have to do is remove the wheels--which is an effortless process--and voila!
+One common complaint about this style of cart is that when you're through using them, and you fold them up and put them away, the wheels still roll.
+So that means if you toss one those in the trunk of your car, any bump you hit might cause it to shift this way and that.
+With this by Tangkula, all you have to do is remove the wheels--which is an effortless process--and voila!
 It stays put.

 Superman was called the man of steel--you couldn't really hurt him.
 He was that strong.
 Well, this is the cart of steel, built for longevity and to withstand the effects of time.
 It's sturdy, but still light--what else can you ask for?